Last updated on September 20th, 2023 at 05:55 am

 On “Place de la Grotte” there’s a popular market every Thursday afternoon.

-Final Thoughts on What to do in Geneva for 2 days
+Final Thoughts on My Geneva Itinerary 2 days

-That’s a wrap on my 2 days in Geneva Itinerary; I hope this post will be helpful for you to plan your getaway in Geneva.
+That’s a wrap on my 2 day itinerary in Geneva.
+I hope this post will help you plan your perfect own getaway.

-You can do so many activities in Geneva over 2 days; you’ll get to see all the city’s highlights, all while taking the time to soak in the city’s beauty and enjoy yourself.
+You can do so many activities in Geneva over two days; you’ll see all the city’s highlights while taking the time to soak in its beauty and enjoy yourself.

 Geneva is an excellent addition to a road trip if you’re travelling across Switzerland or in the southeast of France and want to take the time to explore a bit of Switzerland.